Can M&As really succeed?

 - striking the right balance between the tangible and intangible assets - this means taking into account organizational capital (including governance and the operating model), relational capital (including client relationships and other stakeholders), and human capital – of the companies to be merged – right from the start.
 For more guidance on this, read building effective organizations

 - the impact of leadership - putting the new top team of the merged organization in place as soon as possible, so they can begin to live the new vision and values.
 For help identifying the right leaders to drive your business forward, see our leadership and talent pages

 - Only nine per cent of business leaders think their deal fully achieved its original objectives.

 - 54 per cent of business leaders state that neglecting to audit non-financial assets increases the danger of making the wrong acquisition.

-- Companies appointing a new management team as early as due diligence stage are more than twice as likely to reach full integration within a year.
+- Companies appointing a new management team as early as the due diligence stage are more than twice as likely to reach full integration within a year.

 How can I speed up the process of integrating different organizations?
 Find out more about our research and thinking around M&As.
 Download a copy of ‘Dangerous Liaisions’, Hay Group’s report into how to maximize the value of your deal.